 Common questions about this comparison

-The Optoma GT1080HDRx is significantly better for serious gaming due to its enhanced gaming mode, offering an ultra-low 8.4ms input lag at 1080p 120Hz.
-The Epson does not specify such a low input lag, making Optoma the preferred choice for competitive play.
+The Optoma GT1080HDRx is significantly better for gaming due to its ultra-low 8.4ms input lag at 1080p 120Hz, ensuring highly responsive gameplay.
+The Epson does not specify its input lag but isn't marketed for competitive gaming.

 Explore Other Categories